Holiday rentals in Central London

 Reliably good neighbourhoods for mooching are hip and snazzy Soho; the legal district between Temple and Holborn, for architecture and the oldest pubs; bookish Bloomsbury; and for epic nightlife, cult bars, and eateries, the east London scene around Shoreditch, Haggerston, and Dalston, where the wellspring of cool hasn’t yet run dry.
 It doesn’t matter how many times you come to Central London: There’s always something new to discover.
 Even those who live here have no hope of keeping up.

 London is a round-the-clock, round-the-calendar city, where dull moments are in short supply.
 Crowded times include bank holidays and December, though the Christmas shows and festive fairs have a special appeal.
 July and August can feel too hot for packed museums and shopping streets.
 The tradeoff of peak summer is parks hosting music festivals and the Notting Hill Carnival.
 January is a clever bet for sales shopping and quieter venues, as long as you’re not turned off by the dearth of party spirit.
-Spring and autumn are always winners.
+Spring and autumn are always great times to book a holiday apartment.
 More crucial is visiting when that play, band, or exhibition you wanted to see is on.

 For a peaceful introduction to London life, take a stroll along the Regent’s Canal from cutesy Little Venice.
 Passing colourful houseboats you’ll reach vibrant Camden Lock, new foodie epicentre Kings Cross, Islington, and then the canalside cafes and bars of Hackney.
 See warehouses, breweries, and artists’ studios in Hackney Wick before finishing at the green Olympic Park or Limehouse Basin.